e5k/e5k.github.io/_posts/2018-06-06-inversion.md

 Unfortunately, this method can suffer from numerical artifacts resulting in "fake" minima, especially when initial user-defined ranges are too large.
 For instance let's consider two sets of plume heights and mass, height<sub>1</sub>, mass<sub>1</sub> and height<sub>2</sub>, mass<sub>2</sub>, both giving a similarly good solution from a numerical perspective, but height<sub>1</sub>, mass<sub>1</sub> being irrealistic from a volcanological point of view.
 We therefore need a method to subjectively discard this solution from the inversion result.

 ### Single vs. batch runs
-To avoid this problem, it is possible to run the inversion using two approaches, the *single* and *batch* modes.
-The single mode searches for a minimum within the entire space defined by the ranges of plume heights and masses and consists of one single inversion run.
-The batch mode splits the space of plume heights and masses into smaller domains, and one inversion run is performed for each domain.
+To avoid this problem, it is possible to run the inversion using three approaches, the *single*, the *batch* and the *seed* modes.
+The **single** mode searches for a minimum within the entire space defined by the ranges of plume heights and masses and consists of one single inversion run.
+The **batch** mode splits the space of plume heights and masses into smaller domains, and one inversion run is performed for each domain.
+The **seed** mode, for a lack of a better term, is pretty much the equivalent of the *single* mode repeated multiple times varying the *seed*.
+The *seed* is a number that controls the reproducability of stochastic runs, and in the case of the inversion it will control the starting point of the optimisation process.
+In case of unconstrained deposits, varying the seed is likely to affect the results.
+It is a good procedure to assess the sensitivity of the results to the input seed.

  So what are the advantages and disadvantages of each method?

-* Single
+* **Single**
     * *Pros:* Provides the most accurate minimum
     * *Cons:* Can get stuck in local minima
-* Batch
+* **Batch**
     * *Pros:* Provides an overview of all minima on the height-mass space
     * *Cons:* Small sub-spaces do not provide enough flexibility to accuratly define minima
+* **Seed**
+    * *Pros:* Advantages of the single approach without disadvantages
+    * *Cons:* Euuh...
+Not sure, it's pretty much my prefered approach now

 ### Caveats

+Below are a few things to keep in mind when using the inversion:
 * The mass is always better constrained than the plume height
+* Constraining the plume height is more difficult because of the fact that in Tephra2, the plume height is intrinsically related to the computation of parameters controlling i) the grain size distribution, ii) the distribution of mass in the plume and iii) empirical parameters

 ## Installation